 In the case of the tax administration website, we allowed the participants to compare the original and the provotype, and then discuss which three elements they would change in the provotype in order to make it seem more trustworthy for the user.
 One participant felt that the font (in this case the infamous Comic Sans) distracted her too much.
 Another thought that the copy text itself was more important in conveying the message than the font.
 These are exactly the kind of problems we designers often have to tackle, when forced to prioritize work due to budget, while making the best possible decisions in terms of vision, schedule and the client.

-The colorblind assignment, on the other hand, led the group working on it to google facts about the disability in question in order to make the prototype as terrible as possible.
+The colourblind assignment, on the other hand, led the group working on it to google facts about the disability in question in order to make the prototype as terrible as possible.
+Not a bad outcome, considering that accessibility is such a timely and important topic in design right now.
 And of course, if you know how to make something really awful, you’re on your way to understanding how to make it good.
 One of the participants noted that she had never thought about designing websites from this angle: making a provocative version in order to avoid pitfalls in the actual version.